Accurate Models of NVIDIA Tensor Cores: Results

 \subsection{Accurate GPU Matrix Multiplier Models}

-Numerical features of matrix multiplier units on AMD and NVIDIA have been determined upto a certain degree of accuracy~\cite{hibr19, fhmp21, llfs24, vlpg25}.
-Focusing on the NVIDIA GPUs, we now argue that the previous work was essentially just the first step in Algorithm~\ref{alg:refine-model} (Line 1), and that the models that were previously determined are inaccurate and require further refinement.
+Numerical features of matrix multiplier units on AMD and NVIDIA have been determined up to a certain degree of accuracy~\cite{hibr19, fhmp21, llfs24, vlpg25}.
+Focusing on NVIDIA GPUs, we argue that previous work essentially corresponds only to the first step of Algorithm~\ref{alg:refine-model}, albeit not using generalised tests but constant-based format-specific expressions, and that the resulting models remain inaccurate without further refinement.
+Previous approaches require manual porting of tests in line 1 of Algorithm~\ref{alg:refine-model} for each new GPU/format combination, but with our GNFT~\cite{khmi25} this limitation is removed.

+The numerical features of all eleven GPU tensor cores are summarized in~Table~\ref{tab:nf}, including the product alignment bits, accumulator output precision, $\NFMA$, final rounding mode to output precision, and other relevant details.